VlachosGroup/AIMSim/README.md

 `m2r ../README.md | mv ../README.rst . | sphinx-apidoc -f -o . .. | make html | cp _build/html/* .`

-Docs should manually build on push or PR to master branch.
+Documentation should manually build on push or PR to master branch.

 For packaging on PyPI: